saezlab/python-project/README.rst

 .. code:: bash

-   git remote origin set-url git@github.com:saezlab/new_project
+   git remote set-url origin git@github.com:saezlab/new_project

 Rename it
 ---------

 Change the placeholder ``project_name`` used in this template in all files.
+Also rename the Python module directory.

 .. note::